Fine P\'olya-Szeg\H{o} rearrangement inequalities in metric spaces and applications: Calculus on weighted interval

 Suppose now that $u$ is non-negative and monotone non-increasing.
 Then $u'\le 0$ a.e.\ in $(0,r)$ and so $w\le 0$.
 However by \eqref{eq:implicit ode} we have $w'=-\lambda u^{p-1} g\le 0$.
 Therefore $w$ is monotone non-increasing and non-positive in $(0,r)$.
 Hence either $w\equiv 0$ or $w<0$ in $(0,r).$ If $w=0$ it means that $u'=0$ a.e.\ in $(0,r)$ and so $u$ is constant.
 However the only constant function in $\mathcal W$ (in both cases) is zero, and $u\neq 0$ by assumption.
 Hence $w<0$ and, since $g>0$, we deduce that $u'<0$ in $(0,r).$ \end{proof}

 \textbf{Acknowledgments}.
 Both authors are members of INDAM-GNAMPA.
 F.N. was partially supported by the Academy of Finland project \emph{Approximate incidence geometry}, Grant No.\ 355453 and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+I.Y.V.\ was partially supported by the European Union (ERC, ConFine, 101078057).
+We thank the referee for the useful suggestions.

 \cprime{$'$} \cprime{$'$}